Written Statement of Policy

 - activities and views (e.g., opinions expressed by an individual, an opinion or evaluation of an individual).

-Personal information is diferent from business information (e.g., an individual’s business address and telephone number).
+- Personal information is different from business information (e.g., an individual’s business address and telephone number).
 This is not protected by privacy legislation.

 WHO WE ARE

-Massage Addict is a Massage Therapy Clinic committed to the highest standards of care by Registered Massage Therapists.
+Massage Addict is a massage therapy clinic committed to the highest standards of care provided by Registered Massage Therapists and Certified Reflexologists.